PREF/PrefLib/README.md

 PrefLib
 ====

-This project provides PREF's core source code in a lightweight static library.
+This project provides PREF core source code in a lightweight static library.
-PrefLib will be part of PREF 2.x series.

-Basically, this library is a rewrite of PREF 1.x core and provides a clean Lua/Capstone core for Data/Format analysis and Disassembling.

 Everyone can write a graphical front-end for this library in order to provide a PREF version with its favorite GUI Toolkit and Operating System.

 Library's Structure
 -----
-The library's is composed by C++ namespaces in order to provide the cleanest possible implementation:
+The library provides C++ namespaces in order to have the cleanest possible implementation:

-- Format Parser Engine
+- Format Parser Engine and Scripting (with [BTVM](https://github.com/PREF/BTVM))
 - Binary Charts (Histogram, Entropy and Byte Class based)
 - Binary Maps (DotPlot, BinaryMap, and Byte as Pixel)
-- Support Library for common data operations
 - Platform Independent I/O classes
-- Type Independent data types (DataValue is basically a Variant)
-- User Defined Exporters
-- Disassembler Engine (Custom or Capstone based disassembler, under development)

 Dependencies and Requirements
 -----
 - C++11 compiler
-- Lua >= 5.2
-- Capstone Engine